-This Miso Soup with Tofu, Wakame Seaweed, Rice and Egg is a nutritious and comforting breakfast bowl, especially on a cold winter day.
+This Miso Soup with Tofu, Wakame Seaweed, Rice and Egg is a nutritious and comforting vegetarian breakfast bowl, packed with protein and minerals.

-I used to make Miso Soup with Tofu, Wakame, Rice and Egg for my kids’ breakfast a long time ago, but haven’t made it in a while.
+I used to make Miso Soup with Tofu, Wakame, Rice and Egg for my kids’ breakfast when they were young, but haven’t made it in a while.
 It’s not your typical American breakfast, but it is hearty and a great way to start off the day on a cold winter morning.
-Complete with whole grain brown rice, leafy green vegetables, carrots, mineral rich seaweed, protein rich tofu and egg, and fermented miso, it makes a nutritious one bowl breakfast meal.
+Made with vegetarian dashi, whole grain brown rice, leafy green vegetables, carrots, mineral rich seaweed, protein rich tofu and egg, and fermented miso, it makes a nutritious one bowl breakfast meal.

 I’m a huge fan of savory breakfasts, so this Japanese style Miso Soup with Tofu, Wakame Seaweed, Rice and Egg is right up my alley.